-Colorado Springs has a solid number of budget options in good locations across the city.
-The Days Inn Colorado Springs Air Force Academy is one option.
+Colorado Springs has a solid number of budget hotels in good locations across the city.
+The Days Inn by Wyndham Colorado Springs Air Force Academy is one option.
 Located near the school, and just off I-25, it provides quick access to attractions around the city.

 Also near the Air Force Academy, the Comfort Inn North provides basic but clean rooms along with friendly staff and a heated indoor swimming pool.
 The rooms on the backside of the hotel have the best views.

-If you'd rather not stay in a chain, the Stagecoach Motel is a family run operation with a retro style that takes you back to the 1950s motoring era.
-Rooms are some of the cheapest in the city, and while clean and large, do feel a bit dated, however.
-There is covered parking for each car, and the location south of Downtown is convenient, but a bit rundown.
+If you'd rather not stay in a chain, the Stagecoach Motel is a family-run operation with a retro style that takes you back to the 1950s motoring era.
+These are the cheapest hotel rooms in the city, and while clean and large, do feel a bit dated, however.
+There is covered parking for each car, and the location south of Downtown is convenient.